Cloudnet NetCDF Convention

 Bit fields and status fields

 It is often necessary to indicate the status of a retrieval, enabling the user to distinguish pixels for which the retrieval was (for example) “reliable”, “probably reliable but…”, “unreliable”, “not possible”.
 Sometimes targets need to be distinguished between a number of different types, such as “liquid clouds”, “ice clouds”, “aerosol”, “insects”.
-In this case one can use a status field, where the integer variable will be one of a limited number of values, or a bit field, where each bit of the integer variable should be interpretted as a separate flag.
+In this case one can use a status field, where the integer variable will be one of a limited number of values, or a bit field, where each bit of the integer variable should be interpreted as a separate flag.

 Rather than use a units attribute, the variable should use a definition attribute, where each line (separated by the newline character) indicates the meaning either of each value, or of each bit.
 In the case of status fields, we could have: